GENESIS 1: CREATION, the BEGINNING

 © 2025.

-A preceding section, Authorship of the Hebrew Law, presented substantial evidence from scripture, archaeology, Hebrew writing style, and ancient history that Moses originally recorded the biblical books of Genesis, Exodus, Leviticus, Numbers, and much of Deuteronomy during the Hebrew Exodus from Egypt c1450BCE.
+The commentary, Authorship of the Hebrew Law, presented substantial evidence from scripture, archaeology, Hebrew writing style, and ancient history that Moses originally recorded the biblical book of Genesis and Exodus, Leviticus, Numbers, and much of Deuteronomy during the Hebrew Exodus from Egypt c1450BCE.
 It also acknowledged explanatory editorial updates were made to these writings of the Hebrew Law, the Torah, after Moses by anonymous religious leaders, priests, and scribes.
-This section explains why later scriptural editing by others didn’t affect the message Moses originally recorded.
+The commentary explained why these later scriptural additions by others didn’t interfere with the message Moses originally recorded.

 Introduction to the Genesis 1, v1 commentary:

-However, the Genesis 1 creation account that God evidently originated as recorded by Moses lacks explanatory information.
-It is seen the creation events starting with the “beginning” in v1 progressed in a logical sequence so each supported those that followed, but they were described as isolated “snapshots” of what God did.
-Any interrelations between the creation events weren’t mentioned.
+This creation account was evidently originated by God who told it to a human before Noah’s Flood.
+This was explained in the Genesis 1- Origin and Authorship commentary.
+Moses later compiled it in Hebrew into his Book of Genesis.
+The creation events starting with the “beginning” in v1 were described as isolated “snapshots” of what God did then, and during each of the six days of creation week that followed.
 Some of the event descriptions seem cryptic and the entire account was written in a literary style without scientific descriptions so it is difficult to rationalize as many bible readers have complained.
-Explanations about why the creation account was described this way are offered in the commentary, Genesis 1: Origin and Authorship- Introduction to the creation account.
-And translators’ word choices into from Hebrew into English sometimes create additional confusion.
-A common complaint by bible readers is written Hebrew “rqio” that means “atmosphere” (or "expanse") in Genesis 1:6-8other * was translated as “firmament”, “vault”, and “dome” in different Bible versions and editions that is simply “sky” [1984 NIV].
-Two specific examples are explained below that can lead to misunderstandings of verse meanings.
+Explanations about why the creation account was described this way are given in the commentary, Genesis 1: Origin and Authorship- Introduction to the creation account.

 Many gave up trying to rationally understand this creation account and concluded it wasn’t intended to be understood factually.
 Some developed alternate interpretations for the Genesis 1 account that avoided conflict with prevailing scientific views (Topical note 2- gap theory, theistic evolution, day-age view).
-And various mainstream religious groups classify the early Genesis accounts as “myths and legends” of dubious value, or “fables” (non-factual stories) that teach spiritual lessons.
-This confusion was the starting point for researching and writing these commentaries and Topical notes that explain the early accounts in Genesis chapters 1-11 from a scientific and historical perspective, and present convincing evidence they as technically accurate.
-This was surely intended by those who authentically originated these early bible accounts.
+And some mainstream Christian churches classify the early Genesis accounts as “myths and legends”, or “fables” (fictional stories) that teach spiritual lessons.
+This confusion motivated researching and writing these commentaries and Topical notes that explain the early accounts in Genesis chapters 1-11 from a scientific and historical perspective.
+And they present convincing evidence for their technical accuracy.

-Beneficially, this independent research wasn’t limited by using the classic interpretations of certain scripture verses and one popular dating chronology.
-The common interpretations for Exodus 20:11 and Genesis 1:16-18, and use of Usher’s dating chronology have been adopted as doctrinal policy by many creation science organizations.
-While their policies were necessarily designed to maintain uniform doctrinal beliefs among staff they can block beneficial research.
-The classic interpretations for the above two scripture verses are protected and used by these organizations to give biblical support for perhaps a two-day creation of the universe like it is today (on Day 1 and Day 4 in creation week) several thousand years ago, and that the stars were created after the earth.
-These human interpretations of scripture make the biblical Genesis 1 account itself seem incompatible with trustworthy observational science and recent astronomical discoveries.
-So, a factual Genesis 1 is universally rejected by conventional scientists and many conservative bible believers who have a natural science college degree have difficulty believing Genesis 1 is literally true.
+Beneficially, this independent research wasn’t limited by using the classic interpretations of Exodus 20:11 and Genesis 1:14-18, and use of Usher’s dating chronology.
+They have been adopted as doctrinal policy by some creation science organizations.
+These policies importantly maintain uniform beliefs among their staff so they aren't normally reviewed for currency.
+However, if incorrect they can stifle beneficial research.
+The classic interpretations for these two scripture verses are used by these organizations to give apparent biblical support for perhaps a two-day creation of the universe as it appears today (Day 1 and Day 4 in creation week) several thousand years ago, and that the stars were created after the earth.
+They make the biblical Genesis 1 account itself seem incompatible with trustworthy observational science and recent astronomical discoveries.
+So, a factual Genesis 1 account is universally rejected by conventional scientists and many conservative Christians who have a natural science college degree have difficulty believing Genesis 1 is literally true.

 The independent research for Genesis Makes Sense that is normally not possible for organizational creation scientists provided freedom to explore corrected interpretations for these key scripture verses in English language bibles, and historically accurate biblical chronologies.
-Those interpretations chosen for Genesis Makes Sense are consistent with the original Hebrew text and they allow explaining the creation account events using trustworthy observational science.
-And Josephus’ chronology for the key biblical dates of creation week and Noah’s Flood agree closely with verifiable historical dates (Authorship of the Hebrew Law).
+The revised interpretations chosen for Genesis Makes Sense are consistent with the original Hebrew text and they allow using trustworthy observational science to explain the creation account events.
+And the key biblical dates for creation week and Noah’s Flood in Josephus’ chronology agree closely with verifiable historical dates (Authorship of the Hebrew Law).

 Starting with their explosive modernizations during the 1900s, the natural sciences have provided observational discoveries that verify the technical correctness of the early Genesis accounts of creation, the global flood, and the worldwide migration of humans and animals to fill the earth.
 This is all explained in the scientifically up-to-date creation commentaries and topical notes in Genesis Makes Sense.

 v1.
-“In the beginning God created the {celestial} heavens and the earth {from nothing}.
+“In the beginning God created the {celestial} heavens and the earth {from nothing, ex nihilo}”.

 vv9-13.
 God gathered the water under the sky into one place when He let dry ground that He called “land” {rise above it}.
 He called the gathered waters “seas”.
 Then the land produced vegetation {from seeds and spores He planted in the ground as implied by Genesis 2:8}- “plants according to their kinds and trees bearing fruit with seed in it according to their kinds”. {According to their kinds meant a particular plant always reproduced its own species, never different ones: apple seeds always produce apple trees, never pear or orange trees.
 The same applied to living creatures in the fifth and sixth days below.
 Genesis 2:6 implied that sprouting land plants were first watered by streams from underground after the continuous global rain had stopped.
 Vegetation, including algae and fungi, was made on this day but seed plants were specifically mentioned because of their importance as food for the ancient humans this account was first given to.
 Photosynthetic plants started to produce breathable oxygen gas that would support living creatures.} “And God saw that it was good.
 And there was evening and there was morning- the third day”.